warpdesign/react-explorer/README.md

 This will start Jest and run every spec files found in src.
 Every test file can be found next to the component it is testing.

+### End to End testing

-End to end tests are using Cypress and are in a separate directory.
+End to end tests are using Cypress and are in the separate `e2e` directory.

 Since end to end tests need to run Electron-Explorer outside of Electron, a special build needs to be created that stubs some Electron APIs.
 To create this build, simply type: